1) Corporate information

 Equity investments designated under FVOCI

-All equity investments are in scope of Ind AS 109 'Financial instruments' are measured at fair value.
+All equity investments in scope of Ind AS 109 'Financial instruments' are measured at fair value.
 The Company has strategic investments in equity for which it has elected to present subsequent changes in the fair value in OCI.
 The classification is made on initial recognition and is irrevocable.

 All fair value changes of the equity instruments, excluding dividends, are recognized in OCI and not available for reclassification to profit or loss, even on sale of investments.
 Equity instruments at FVOCI are not subject to an impairment assessment.